dgs700/angular-custom-element/README.md

 #### When can I use it?

-From now until AngularJS 2.0 is in widescale production.
+~~From now until AngularJS 2.0 is in widescale production.
 AngularJS 2.0 Component Directives will replace this functionality.
-It seems this lib was already deprecated before it was released :-0
+It seems this lib was already deprecated before it was released :-0 ~~
+As long as AngularJS 1.x.x is around which may be quite a while given that AngularJS 2.x is effectively a different framework with no simple upgrade path from 1.x.x

 #### How does it work?